 This is dependent on a wide range of factors that impact the business.
-Related costs such as the loss of productivity and the resource costs associated with searching for new talent have a large influence.
+Related costs such as the loss of productivity and the resource costs associated with searching for new talent greatly influence.

 However, Undercover Recruiter modestly states that an average of £3000 is spent on recruitment costs per hire.

-For large organisations with high turnover, this can be a quickly become a considerable sunk cost if not managed properly.
+Large organisations with high turnover can quickly become a considerable sunk cost if not managed properly.